micheleusuelli/micheleusuelli.github.io/articles-html/dsscrum/dsscrum.md

 ## Project set-up

-(NOTE: I replaced Discovery by exploration because in my understanding exploration is a process whereas discovery isn't) The project step can usual be divided into 3 phases:
+The project step can usual be divided into 3 phases:
-- **Business exploration**: driving a business outcome, usually triggering an action
+- **Business discovery**: understand how to drive a business outcome, usually triggering an action
-- **Analytical exploration**: defining the data required to achieve the goal
+- **Analytical discovery**: identify the data required to achieve the goal
-- **Technical exploration**: defining the software required to achieve the goal
+- **Technical discovery**: choose the software required to achieve the goal

 The outcome of the project set-up is
 - A document describing the vision and objecties